 Raohe Street Night Market

-In Taiwan’s capital city of Taipei, night markets are king.
+In Taipei, night markets are king.
 But the one that rules above the rest?
 Raohe Street Night Market.
 Before you enter, look up to see the temple-like arch that is evocative of traditional Taiwanese architecture.

 Inside, the perimeter is lined with shops selling everything from decorative wigs to white doves, but don’t miss the middle aisles, where you can sample Taipei’s best street snacks.
 Try the famous Taiwanese buns — round dough stuffed with pork and vegetables— and wash it down with a Gold Medal Taiwan Beer.